Motive remains unclear in Fairbanks store shooting that left a man dead, police say

 Nov.
 9—It remains unclear what motivated a shooting at a Fairbanks grocery store Sunday evening that left one man dead and wounded another, police said Monday.

-Joshua Eric Butcher, 41, was charged Monday with first-degree murder tied to the shooting.
-Police said he turned himself in Sunday evening.
+Joshua Eric Butcher, 41, was charged Monday with first-degree murder.
+Police said he turned himself in Sunday evening after the shooting.

 Officers were first called to the Safeway on Airport Way just after 6:40 p.m. on multiple reports of a shooting, police wrote in an online statement.